2020 UMSU General Elections

 Policy speeches: Candidates may also, with their nominations, submit policy statements for publication in Farrago and on the election website.
 Policy statements must not exceed 300 words for UMSU office-bearer positions or 100 words for all other positions.
 A photo session for office-bearer candidates will be organized after close of nominations.

 Please note that all deadlines are strict and cannot be extended.
 Candidates are strongly urged to lodge their forms well before the deadlines.
-Nominations should be submitted at http://union.unimelb.edu.au/elections.
-All other forms should be delivered personally to the Returning Officer or an authorised electoral official.
-(The Election Office on the 3rd floor of Union House will be open extensively throughout the election period, and appointments can be made by phone or email.)
+Nominations and postal votes should be submitted at http://union.unimelb.edu.au/elections.
+All other forms should be emailed as an attachment to the deputy Returning Officer or an authorised electoral official.
 Where this is not practicable, please contact the Returning Officer to make other arrangements.
 Do not post forms without prior arrangement, as no responsibility will be taken for late or lost forms under those circumstances.
 It is not possible to accept faxed or emailed forms.